-Members of Technical Panels (TPs) should have the necessary scientific expertise and subject matter experience, and should be able to participate and contribute to the proceedings.
+Members of technical panels (TPs) should have the necessary scientific expertise and subject matter experience and should be able to participate and contribute to the proceedings.
 The steward of the TP is considered a member.
 Membership of TPs should be reviewed by the SC on a regular basis and may be adjusted as necessary, taking into account, in particular, changes in the needs of scientific or other expertise required and in the professional duties of the experts.

 Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point and self-nominations should be supported by an accompanying letter from the respective IPPC contact point.

 Completed nominee details and summary of expertise form – (only as a word processing file such as MS Word).
 All sections should be completed, including contact details, education and professional training.
 A clear description of the nominee’s expertise is required.
-The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary.
+See form below.

 Completed and signed Statement of Commitment form – this should be read carefully by each nominee and discussed between the nominee and their employer.
 The form should then be signed by the nominee and a senior person in authority from the organization that employs the nominee.
 See form below.

 The nominee’s Curriculum Vitae (CV) – electronic copy of the nominee’s CV.

 The organization that employs an IPPC meeting participant is responsible for funding the travel and daily subsistence allowance for that person to attend.
 If the employer is unable to allocate sufficient funds, participants are first encouraged to seek assistance from sources other than the IPPC Secretariat.
 Where such demonstrated efforts to secure assistance have been unsuccessful, requests for assistance (i.e. travel and subsistence costs) from the IPPC Secretariat may be made.
 However, any support is subject to available funds.
 The IPPC Secretariat will consider funding assistance for participants following IPPC criteria for funding.
 Full details on these criteria can be found on the IPP (https://www.ippc.int/publications/criteria-used-prioritizing-participants-receive-travel-assistance-attend-meetings).